yangshun/tech-interview-handbook/README.md

 ## How is this repository different?

-There are many awesome books like [Cracking the Coding Interview](http://www.crackingthecodinginterview.com/) and interview-related repositories out there on GitHub, what makes this repository different?
+There are many awesome books like "Cracking the Coding Interview" and interview-related repositories out there on GitHub, what makes this repository different?
 The difference is that many existing interview repositories contain mainly links to external resources whereas this repository contains top-quality curated content directly for your consumption.

 Also, existing resources focus mainly on algorithm questions and lack coverage for more domain-specific and non-technical questions.
 This handbook aims to cover content beyond the typical algorithmic coding questions. 😎